ahmadmdabit/ai-utils-extension/README.md

   - **Headings & Links**: Quickly pull all headings or hyperlinks.
   - **Tabular Data**: Extract data from HTML tables.
   - **Custom Prompts (AI)**: Ask the AI to find exactly what you need.
-- **Smart Tab Translation**: Translate the content of any tab to English.
+- **Smart Tab Translation**: Translate the content of any tab to your preferred language with language selection options including English, Turkish, Arabic, or any custom language.
 - **Combine Results**: Synthesize information from multiple tabs into a single, cohesive output.

 ### 🎨 User Experience